the-prism/website/Aurora/Library/Characters/index.md

 ---
-title: Library
+title: Characters
+description: A list of characters relevant to the aurora story.
 layout: aurora_page
+categories: [library]
 ---

-*Library under construction*

 {% for page in site.pages %}
-{% if page.categories contains 'library' %}
+{% if page.categories contains 'character' %}
 <div class="item">
     <a href="{{page.url}}"><h3>{{page.title}}</h3></a>
     <p>{{page.description}}</p>